 Portrait Fees and Requirements

 - The second meeting may occur on the same day or on another date.
-It may consists of photographing the subject in a variety of outfits, settings and poses.
-At this sitting, more quick sketches of the subject is normally drawn as reference.
+It may consists of photographing the subject in a variety of outfits, settings, and poses.
+At this sitting, more quick sketches of the subject are normally drawn for reference.
 This takes approximately one to two hours.

 - After the final sitting and acceptance of the portrait, payment of the remaining balance on the contract is due.

 - The cost and selection of the frame is separate from the portrait.
-Upon request, framing recommendations can be given.
+Framing recommendations can be given upon request.

 - Travel, mileage, shipping, and other associated expenses are additional.
 These are itemized and billed separately from the portrait.

-- On rare occasions surcharges may apply for multiple people in the portraits or complicated backgrounds in the drawing or painting, portraits.
+- On rare occasions, surcharges may apply for multiple people in the portraits or complicated backgrounds in the drawing or painted portrait.

 Portrait Commission Fees

-My pricing below is for a detailed portrait painting, or drawing.
-Please don’t confuse these for my simple sketches, that are usually, just speculation pieces (drawn or painted) to see if I should progress it to a drawing or painting .
-I also do lesser detailed sketches, for pricing on lesser detailed work contact my studio.
+The prices below are for a detailed portrait painting or drawing.
+Please don’t confuse these for my simple sketches, that are usually just speculation pieces (drawn or painted).
+I also do less detailed sketches.
+For pricing on lesser detailed work, contact my studio.
 Thank you.